-- > Name and contact number of the participant; - > Name, address, and telephone number of the person designated as an authorized representative as well as his or her relationship to the participant; - > Process for which the representative has been designated; - > Signature and date on which the designation is granted; and - > Expiration date for the designation.
+- Name and contact number of the participant; - Name, address and telephone number of the person designated as an authorized representative as well as his or her relationship to the participant; - > Process for which the representative has been designated;

+- > Signature and date on which the designation is granted; and - > Expiration date for the designation.

-The participant or beneficiary is responsible of notifying Triple-S, in writing, if the designation has been revoked before the expiration date.
+The participant or beneficiary is responsible for notifying Triple-S, in writing, if the designation has been revoked before the expiration date.

-The participant/ member will be entitled to the benefits determined, as they are determined as a result of the appeal process.
+The participant/member will be entitled to the benefits determined, as they are determined as a result of the appeal process.

-Notice of benefit determination on appeal
+Notice of Benefit Determination on Appeal